Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Related Work

+\paragraph{Scope of other studies on LLM instability in legal interpretation} While this paper is not the first to report that LLMs are unstable when it comes to legal interpretation, prior studies differ with respect to their empirical scope.

+\Citet{waldon_llms} perform a red-teaming exercise grounded in the `directed queries' employed in \citet{snellvsunited} and \citet{unitedstatesvsdeleon}.
+They then perform subtle variations to the queries specifically to elicit counter (metalinguistic) judgments.
+This demonstrates instability in legal interpretation with an adversarial approach.
+Their investigation utilizes two samples and specific manipulations for each to elicit counter judgments.

+\citet{choiOfftheShelfLargeLanguage2025} is grounded in the five scenarios used in \citet{hoffman_generative_interpretation_2024}. \citeauthor{choiOfftheShelfLargeLanguage2025} utilizes Claude 3.5 \cite{Claude3S} to generate paraphrases of a scenario, including the question and the term under interpretation. \citeauthor{choiOfftheShelfLargeLanguage2025} generates 2000 paraphrased scenarios for each of the five scenarios, and utilize a relative probability measure (between the two options) to look at instability.

+By contrast, our investigation utilizes 138 human-constructed scenarios based on 46 real-world policy scenarios from \citet{waldon_vague_contracts_2023}.
+Additionally, our variations are designed hold the literal content of the question presented as constant as possible while \citeauthor{choiOfftheShelfLargeLanguage2025}'s LLM-generated variations at times involve more substantial changes in wording.
+Moreover, our prompt variants are systematic, without adversarial manipulations, and do not use model-generated data. (\Citet{petersen-26} echo our design in this respect but employ fewer variants.)

-\paragraph{LLM synopsis of legal interpretations.} \Citet{luo-etal-2025-automating} instruct LLMs to consider a target legal term (say `landscaping') and generate, based on legal documents from previous cases, an interpretive explanation (along with conditions governing the applicability of the interpretation).
+\paragraph{Legal NLP} In the broader space of Legal NLP~\cite{NLP4Legal2025Survey}, two recent studies are especially relevant to this work. \Citet{luo-etal-2025-automating} instruct LLMs to consider a target legal term (e.g. `landscaping') and generate, based on legal documents from previous cases, an interpretive explanation (along with conditions governing the applicability of the interpretation).
 This task concerns the extraction of a previously articulated interpretation, rather than novel conclusions about meaning.
-They find the system performance comparable to that of human experts for the task, but do not evaluate models for robustness across prompts.
+They report system performance comparable to that of human experts for the task, but they do not evaluate models for robustness across prompts.

-\paragraph{Instability of LLM legal judgments.} \Citet{unstable_answers_2025} investigate LLM instability in the context of a legal judgment prediction task, where the models are prompted with a synopsis of the case and asked to predict which party should prevail.
-This task demands a full accounting of all the issues in a particular case, rather than a focused interpretive question.
+\Citet{unstable_answers_2026} investigate LLM instability in the context of a legal judgment prediction task, where the models are prompted with a synopsis of the case and asked to predict which party should prevail.
+This task demands full accounting of all the issues in a particular case, rather than a focused interpretive question.
 There is no indication that the cases were selected with emphasis on language interpretation.
-Investigating closed commercial models with a reasoning step, they find significant instability, i.e., the answer will not be consistent even within the same model and prompt.
+Investigating closed commercial models with a `reasoning' step, they find significant instability; i.e., the answer is not even consistent given the same model and prompt.